sustrik/ribosome/README.md

 ### Input files

-Code generators typically need rich structured input instead of simple command line parameters.
+Code generators typically need rich structured input rather than simple command line parameters.

 Ribosome supports JSON, YAML and XML input files.
-Ribosome uses file extension to determine what kind of input file is used.
+It uses file extension to determine what kind of input file is used.
 Thus, XML files should have .xml extension, JSON files should have .json extension and YAML files should have either .yml or .yaml extension.